jennycgonzalez/JgTracker/README.md

 make
 ./jgtracker track path-to-video-folder delay-in-miliseconds
 ```
 The last argument "delay-in-miliseconds" indicates the pause made between each frame when its value its greater than zero.
-However, fo a value of "zero" it makes
+However, for a value of "zero" it makes
-the system wait for a key stroke infinitely.
-Finally, when this argument has a negative value the system does not display the frames while processing the video.
+the system wait infinitely for a key stroke.
+Finally, when it has a negative value the system does not display the frames while processing the video.

-## Usage

-The video folder should have the following structure:
+The video folder must have the following structure:

 ```.
 ├── config.ini